apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

   + Evidence stringts
     - Version of JSON schema is the same as specified in the Open Targets e-mail
     - All traits mentioned in the [spreadsheet](https://docs.google.com/spreadsheets/d/1m4ld3y3Pfust5JSOJOX9ZmImRCKRGi-fGYj_dExoGj8/edit) are mapped to the correct ontology terms in `${BATCH_ROOT_BASE}/manual_curation/latest_mappings.tsv`.
+    - The file `${BATCH_ROOT}/evidence_strings/duplicates.json` is empty, meaning there are no duplicates in the generated evidence strings.
 * Step 5 “Manual follow-up actions”
   + The summary metrics
     - Are present in the [spreadsheet](https://docs.google.com/spreadsheets/d/1g_4tHNWP4VIikH7Jb0ui5aNr0PiFgvscZYOe69g191k/)